 Turn counting by tens into an engaging experience with these activities:

-Through this unit, your learner has developed the ability to count both forward and backward, identify numbers before and after given numbers, and count by tens.
+Through this unit plan, your learner has explored counting forward and backward, identifying numbers before and after given numbers, and counting by tens.
 These skills will help them build a strong foundation in number sense and counting fluency, preparing them for mastering addition and subtraction with confidence.

 With over 12 years of experience as a classroom teacher, tutor, and homeschool parent, my specialty is easing math anxiety for students of all ages.
 I'm committed to empowering parents to confidently support their children in math!